Split shipments: How to handle them with AI

 Scenario 2: One item shipped in multiple packages

 But carriers like Fedex do show it.
-In this situation there is an overall master tracking, as well as child tracking for each individual box.
+In this situation, when items cannot be shipped in a single box, there is an overall master tracking, as well as child tracking for each individual box.
 Once again, for a human agent, they would need to check each one to see what the status is, and this is the behaviour that an AI agent would have to mimic.

 Why is being able to handle split shipments important?

-Quite simply, if you are not able to see each part of the shipment then you can’t give customers a helpful response if part of the package has not arrived.
+Quite simply, if you are not able to see each part of the order in the shipment then you can’t give customers a helpful response if part of the package has not arrived.

 Imagine you are a customer and you’ve ordered a bed to assemble at home.
 But you’ve only received the base, and not the headboard.
+To ensure the customer receives all components in a timely manner and to avoid unhappy customers, it’s crucial to track each part of the order and communicate clearly.
 So you go to ask customer service what’s happening to your order.

 A less advanced AI Agent might just look at the master tracking, or the tracking information at the top.
 This might say that the item has been delivered, so the agent gives a response to that effect.